Office Organics Collection Program

 help close the top of the bag between uses.

-service.
-Be sure to specify your office location and building when
+Be sure to specify your office location and building.

 this time, UVM Recycling is only offering this collection

-to the specific offices which were selected for the Pilot
+to the specific offices which were selected.
+Depending on location, other offices

-The program will be evaluated in terms of cost, efficiency and interest
+The program is continually being evaluated in terms of cost, efficiency and interest